 Enabling environments encourage babies and young children to play because they feel relaxed, comfortable and 'at home' in them.
 When children feel emotionally safe and secure they are able to explore and find out about the place they are in and the things they can see, touch, manoeuvre or manipulate.

 Children having access to high-quality play and first-hand experiences supports their learning in a number of ways.
 It is not just through the adult-lead or formal group activities, but also includes children’s natural encounter with the world and the spaces they play in.

-For this reason, when looking at core experiences the nursery stresses the importance of supportive adults who are responsive to all attempts at communication and are 'tuned in' to when it is most appropriate to join in, the child’s play to extend their ideas, new skills or concepts.
-As part of this consideration also the needs of more outgoing children who may find questioning, communicative and stimulating adults as interfering, rather than an aid to learning is examined.
+For this reason, when looking at core experiences the nursery stresses the importance of supportive adults who are responsive to all attempts at communication and are 'tuned in' to when it is most appropriate to join in the child’s play, to extend their ideas, new skills or concepts.
+As part of this consideration of the needs of more outgoing children who may find questioning, communicative and stimulating adults as interfering, rather than an aid to learning is examined.

 Living in that childish wonder is a most beautiful feeling – I can so well remember it.
 There was always something more – behind and beyond everything – to me, the golden spectacles were very, very big.